GuruMaps/iOSManual/03-settings.md

 # Settings

-> Galileo Offline Maps is available in a ready-to-use state and app settings should be considered as an optional and more advanced way of using the App.
+> Guru Maps is available in a ready-to-use state and app settings should be considered as an optional and more advanced way of using the App.
 Settings let you configure app options, purchase additional features and manage routing geo data representation.

 ## Map Source {#MapSources}